Blue Heelers: episode guide

 When Adam discovers that a car he has just purchased is part of a stolen car racket, his loyalty to his job and friends hang in the balance.
 Adam has to make a decision, should he own up and lose risking his money, or just keep his mouth shut?
 Some harsh treatment from Tom about Adam's handling of a spate of shoplifting incidents adds pressure to Adam's eventual decision.

-Guest Starring: John Ridley as Bryce Richards, Rhonda Wilson as Liz Richards, Rosemary Johns as Carmel Knowles, Sally McDonald as Elisa Carter, Gerard Montgomery as Craig Oliver, Anne Vercoe as Cheryl Matthews, Jonathon Oldham as Bazza, Nigel Rodrigues as Hatish, Paul Teiwes as Barman Sam, Jerry Gerolemou as Ambulance officer
+Guest Starring: John Ridley as Bryce Richards, Rhonda Wilson as Liz Richards, Rosemary Johns as Carmel Knowles, Sally McDonald as Elise Carter, Gerard Montgomery as Craig Oliver, Anne Vercoe as Cheryl Matthews, Jonathon Oldham as Bazza, Nigel Rodrigues as Hatish, Paul Teiwes as Barman Sam, Jerry Gerolemou as Ambulance Officer

 Wedding Blues